-Antique Library Tables or Boardroom Tables were a real statement piece in a large Victorian Library or office, they usually have leather tops and stand on turned legs with castors.
-The Library was where businessmen or the gentleman of the house would keep his books, paperwork and also where business was conducted.
-As this was conducted around the Library table, it was very often a luxury item of furniture and made to impress, so would have been very well built in quality solid woods such as Mahogany, Oak or sometimes in more rare timbers such as Rosewood.
-They can be very useful if you need plenty of leg room, as they stand on legs with no drawers down either side like the traditional pedestal desk so you have lots of room under the working surface.
-As they also quite often stand on castors, they can be easily moved around a room.
-The Library table can come as the smaller single lather top writing table but also as a partners design, with finished frieze drawers on either side, enabling two people to work on them at the same time.
-Have a look below at our lovely examples available for sale.
+Antique Library Tables or Boardroom Tables were a real statement piece in a large 19th Century Victorian Library or office room.
+They will usually have leather tops and stand on turned legs with castors.
+The Library was where the gentleman of the house would keep his books, paperwork and also where business was conducted.
+Because this was conducted around antique library tables, they were classed as a luxury item of furniture and made to impress.
+They would have been very well built in high quality solid woods such as Mahogany, Oak or sometimes in more rare timbers such as Rosewood.
+As they stand on legs with no drawers down either side like the traditional pedestal desk, you have lots of leg room under the working surface.
+Because they also stand on castors, they can be easily moved around a room.
+The most sought after is in the partners design, with finished frieze drawers on either side, enabling two people to work on them at the same time.
+If you are interested in writing tables like this please visit our current selection here.
+You can also have a look below at a few lovely examples available we currently have for sale.

 Library & Drum Tables for sale

 Below are a few examples of previously sold Library tables, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

 Fine Regency Mahogany Antique Library Table, circa 1830.
 It is elegant and simple in design having a tooled green leather writing insert above a deep frieze which conceals two mahogany lined drawers at each end.
 It stands on four turned legs finished with brass cup castors.